catamphetamine/javascript-time-ago/README.md

   * `factor` — A divider for the supplied time interval, which is in seconds.
 For example, if `unit` is `"seconds"` then `factor` should be `1`, and if `unit` is `"minutes"` then `factor` should be `60` because to get the amount of minutes one should divide the amout of seconds by `60`.
 This `factor` property is actually a redundant one and can be derived from `unit` so it will be removed in the next major version.

   * `threshold` — A minimum time interval value (in seconds) required for this gradation step to apply.
 For example, for seconds it could be `0` and for minutes it could be `59.5` so that when it's `59` seconds then it's still output as seconds but as soon as it reaches `59.5` seconds then it's output as minutes.
 So, `threshold` controls the progression from a previous gradation step to the next one.
 Each step must have a `threshold` defined, except for the first one.
 Can a `number` or a `function(now: number, future: boolean)` returning a `number`.
-Some advanced `threshold` customization is possible like `threshold_for_[prev-unit]` (see `./source/gradation/convenient.js`).
+Some advanced `threshold` customization is possible like `threshold_for_[prev-unit]` (see [`"approximate"`](https://github.com/catamphetamine/javascript-time-ago/blob/master/source/gradation/approximate.js) gradation).

   * `granularity` — Time interval value "granularity".
 For example, it could be set to `5` for minutes to allow only 5-minute increments when formatting time intervals: `0 minutes`, `5 minutes`, `10 minutes`, etc.